-Perfectionism, Coping Strategies, and Academic Procrastination
+Perfectionism, Coping Strategies and Academic Procrastination

-However, to our knowledge, no study has been conducted to examine the relationships among perfectionism, coping strategies, and academic procrastination and the mechanism that links these three factors together.
-Athulya et al. (2016) did explore the relationship between procrastination, perfectionism, and coping strategies among 192 undergraduates and postgraduates in Bengaluru.
+However, to our knowledge, no study has been conducted to examine the relationships among perfectionism, coping strategies and academic procrastination and the mechanism that links these three factors together.
+Athulya et al. (2016) did explore the relationship among procrastination, perfectionism and coping strategies among 192 undergraduates and postgraduates in Bengaluru.
 They did find significant correlations between perfectionism and coping strategies.
-Besides, they did not further examine the mechanism that links the three variables.
+Besides, they did not find significant correlations that links the three variables.
 Burn et al. (2000) also find correlations between perfectionism with some coping strategies and procrastination, but they also did not further examine the mechanism that links the three variables.